 Louisiana is a melting pot of European, African, and Native American cultures, creating the unique Creole and Cajun cultures.
 This blend has created distinct music, cuisine, and stories that have been passed down through generations.

 The physical landscape of Louisiana is as varied as its cultures.
-Its location on the Gulf of Mexico, with the Mississippi River working its way down to the gulf, creates vast areas of swamp and marshland.
+Starting with the Louisiana beaches along the Gulf of Mexico, with the Mississippi River working its way down to the gulf, creates vast areas of swamp and marshland.

 From touring the famous Louisiana swamps to visiting the National WWII Museum, there is something for everyone in Louisiana.
 No matter where you go, you’ll be sure to enjoy some Southern charm (and food).

-20 Best Things To Do In Louisiana: The Ultimate Bucket List
+23 Best Things To Do In Louisiana: The Ultimate Bucket List

 Explore the Creole Nature Trail

-As one of America’s “Last Great Wildernesses”, visiting the Creole Nature Trail is one of the best things to do in Lake Charles, LA.
+As one of America’s “Last Great Wildernesses,” visiting the Creole Nature Trail is one of the best things to do in Lake Charles, LA.